martinberger-ch/oci-monitoring/README.md

 ![Architecture](images/architecture.png)

-1. Execute Python Script
+1. Execute Python script against steampipe.io by SQL syntax
 2. Steampipe gathers the information from Oracle Cloud Infrastructure
-3. The return value is pushed to Prometheus Pushgateway
+3. The return value is pushed by the Python script to Prometheus Pushgateway
 4. Prometheus scrapes the metric from the Pushgateway
 5. Grafana reads the metric from Prometheus data source